maschkef/little-linux-helper/docs/CLI_DEVELOPER_GUIDE.md

   ```

 **Configuration and Initialization:**
-- The language setting is stored in `config/general.conf`.
+- The language setting is stored in `config/general.d/00-language.conf` (legacy `config/general.conf`).
 - The configuration file contains: `CFG_LH_LANG="en"` (or the user's preferred language, or "auto" for system detection).
 - If no configuration exists, the system defaults to English ('en').
 - **Automatic Detection:** `CFG_LH_LANG="auto"` enables automatic system language detection from environment variables.